 Results

 We conducted two different experiments in which patients implanted with stereotactic Behnke-Fried depth electrodes completed a memory association task (see xx) In experiment 1 we recorded from 1011 microwires and 585 neurons in the hippocampus (16 participants, 7 female; average age = 36.13 years, from 26-53 years) and in experiment 2 we recorded from 344 microwires and 216 neurons in the hippocampus (14 participants, 7 female; average age = 33.86 years, from 19-58 years).
 During the encoding phase of experiment 1 patients were instructed to mentally form a vivid story containing an animal cue and two associated images (two faces, two places, or one of each).
 Experiment 2 only had one associate image and either cue or associate could be a face, a place or an animal.
 After the encoding phase a short distractor task commenced during which patients had to determine whether a series of 15 numbers were odd or even.
-During the retrieval phase, the cue image was presented and the patient asked to retrieve the associated image(s).
+During the retrieval phase, the cue image was presented and the patient was asked to retrieve the associated image(s).
 Each episode was learned and retrieved once and the experiment was completed at the participants' own speed.

 Reinstatement of high frequency power

-In order to investigate high frequency power reinstatement, we calculated the average power within a range of 40 Hz to 200 Hz in steps of 5 Hz for every microwire.
+To investigate high frequency power reinstatement, we calculated the average power within a range of 40 Hz to 200 Hz in steps of 5 Hz for every microwire.
 During encoding we considered neural activity from the time point the associated image was presented until the patient gave their response.
 During retrieval the time of interest stretched from the cue onset to the response.
 We z-scored the power values independently for encoding and retrieval and subsequently excluded episodes that were later forgotten.
 We defined the element-wise product of the standardized encoding and retrieval power values as a measure of episode-specific reinstatement.
 Using a trial-shuffle procedure we re-computed these reinstatement values 1,000 times.
 If any empirical reinstatement value exceeded the 99th percentile of these permuted values and if the standardized power at encoding and retrieval during that episode exceeded a value of at least 1.645 we considered this microwire an Episode Specific Microwire (ESW).
 To estimate how many ESW we can expect by chance we then randomly drew one of the previously calculated permutations for each microwire and applied the same thresholding technique to these shuffled reinstatement values.
 This allowed us to create a distribution of ESW under the null hypothesis against which we could compare the number of empirically identified ESW.
 Using this approach, we found a significant number of ESW in experiment 1 (n = 144 out of 1010 microwires, p = 0.0310; permutation test; see Figure xx for an example).
 However, there was no significant number of ESW when limiting the analyses to later forgotten episodes (p = 0.305; permutation test).
 We subsequently contrasted the power spectra of reinstated episodes with non-reinstated episodes from 3 Hz to 200 Hz using 50 log-spaced frequency points.
 A cluster-based permutation test revealed that during reinstated trials, the power was significantly increased from 9.9 Hz to 200 Hz (p < 0.001) at encoding and from 15.3 Hz to 200 Hz (p < 0.001) at retrieval (see Figure 1).

 HFP reinstatement is not content dependent